kaist-cp/memento/evaluation/cas/README.md

 # CAS Evaluation

-We evaluate the performance of CASes with our own benchmark.
+We evaluate the performance of CASes with our benchmark.
 Each implementation of comparion targets exists in [`./src/`](./src)

 ## Run the entire benchmark